Ed-Whyatt/movie-lounge-ms-3/TESTING.md

 ***
 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
 All pages have been checked with the base page active for meta data to be loaded for errors.
-- Base html used for main nvagation and footer on all pages base.html.
+- Base html used for main navigation and footer on all pages base.html.
 ### ![text](/documentation/w3-validator/base.png)
 - Add category page add_category.html
 ### ![text](/documentation/w3-validator/add-cat.png)
 - Add movie search page add_movie.html
 ### ![text](/documentation/w3-validator/add-movie.png)
-- Add a question for the message booard questions add_questuion.html
+- Add a question for the message board questions add_questuion.html
 ### ![text](/documentation/w3-validator/add-question.png)
-- Add a reply to the question on the message borad add_reply.html
+- Add a reply to the question on the message board add_reply.html
 ### ![text](/documentation/w3-validator/add-reply.png)
-- Categorys view categories.html
+- Categories view categories.html
 ### ![text](/documentation/w3-validator/categories.png)
-- Edit categorys edit_category.html
+- Edit categories edit_category.html
 ### ![text](/documentation/w3-validator/edit-cat.png)
 - Edit movie page edit_movie.html
 ### ![text](/documentation/w3-validator/edit-movie.png)